Ahmad Satomi

 Ahmad Satomi (born 21 February 1981) is a member of Nigeria's 9th House of Representatives.
 He was elected as member of House of Representatives in 2019 to represent Jere Federal Constituency.

 Education

-Satomi has a BEng in Civil and Water Resources Engineering.
+Satomi has a BEng in Civil and Water Resources Engineering from the University of Maiduguri.
 He also furthered his education and acquired a Master's degree in Highway and Transportation Engineering.

 Career

 He previously served as the chairman of State Emergency Management Agency and head of Borno State Road Maintenance Agency.